 If you go in the month of July, you will witness the summer season in the city of Rome.
 It is a hot month, in which temperatures reach a peak, making the city warm.
-You will see a radiant sun that makes temperatures reach an average of 26°C.
+You will see a radiant sunshine that causes temperatures to reach an average of 26°C.

-However, in recent years heat levels have been higher, reaching highs of around 37°C. You can find the city free of rain, as it generally rains only 3 days in July.
-Even if you have been in hot climates before, be aware that Rome's humidity makes everything more difficult.
+However, in recent years heat levels have been higher, reaching highs of around 37°C. You can find the city free of rain, as it generally only rains 3 days in July.
+Even if you have been to hot climates before, be aware that Rome's humidity makes everything more difficult.

 Therefore, if you decide that July is the best time to visit Rome, try not to spend too much time exposed to the sun during central hours.
-Also, keep well hydrated as much as possible and choose hotels that are air-conditioned.
+Likewise, keep well hydrated as much as possible and choose hotels that have air conditioning.

 In order for you to have a great time during your vacation to Rome in July, you need to pack well.
 The general advice or suggestion I can give you is to pack summer clothes.
 That is to say that they have to be very light and comfortable clothes, given the hot weather for that time of the year.

-For example, wear blouses or t-shirts with short sleeves (especially for summer) that are not thick.
+For example, take blouses or T-shirts with short sleeves (especially for summer) that are not thick.
 Also, wear hats that allow you to cover yourself from the sun and sandals that are not too covered.
-Of course, don't forget to pack some kind of formal clothes for events that require such attire.
+Of course, don't forget to pack some formal clothes for events that require such clothing.

-For example, long pants, shirts, skirts or knee-length dresses.
-But, in general terms, keep in mind when organizing your trip to Rome that what you put in your suitcase should be fresh.
+For example, long pants, shirts, skirts or dresses at knee length.
+But, in general terms, keep in mind when organizing your trip to Rome that whatever you put in your suitcase should be fresh.
 Of course, other things that should not be missing are your bathing suit, umbrella and sunscreen.
 Now you're all set.